sahilshahpatel/sahilshahpatel/README.md

 ### Hi, I'm Sahil 👋🏽

 I am currently a Junior studying Computer Engineering at the University of Illinois Urbana-Champaign and pursuing a minor in Spanish.
-I'm involved in multiple <a href = "https://acm.org" target = "_blank">ACM</a> special interests groups including SIGMusic and SIGGraph where I am a co-chair and a project lead respectively.
+I'm involved in multiple <a href = "https://acm.org" target = "_blank">ACM</a> special interests groups including SIGMusic and SIGGraph where I am a co-chair and president respectively.
 As part of UIUC's
 <a href = "https://reflectionsprojections.org" target="_blank">Reflections|Projections conference</a>, I am also the game engine lead for MechMania, an AI hackathon.
 My interests are varied and include audio, game development, signal processing, cybersecurity, and machine learning.

 - 🎙 I'm currently working on a voice assistant application for AARP's Staying Sharp program